Expertise

 Charting

-Figure 3 - To add a chart in iReport, you first select the type of chart.
+Figure 3 - To add a chart in JSS, you first select the type of chart.

 The wizard then prompts you to 1) select a dataset, or sub-dataset, to populate the report, and 2) specify which data fields that identify the series displayed in the chart and which are to be the data values, and out pops a chart.
-You need to then use the property editor to change anything else about the chart, such as its formatting, size, hyperlinks on pie slices, order of series, etc. While most of the necessary options appear to be available in the chart’s property editor, this process is not as usable as it could be.
+You then use the property editor to change anything else about the chart, such as its formatting, size, hyperlinks on pie slices, order of series, etc. While most of the necessary options appear to be available in the chart’s property editor, this process is not as usable as it could be due to the number of properties available and limited visual feedback in design mode when a property value changes.

-Figure 4 - Step 2 of the iReport chart wizard.
+Figure 4 - Step 2 of the JSS chart wizard.
 Selecting keys & values.

 Report Compilation